swu223/swu223.github.io/README.md

 This repository also acts as a storage of the class materials from MITxPRO 2023.

+# 10.22.2024 edit
+Found out via this stackoverflow regarding how to use pnpm in github actions. https://stackoverflow.com/questions/76664013/how-to-use-pnpm-instead-of-npm-in-github-actions

+# 09.22.2024 edit
 Used the following resources to attempt to deploy a Next.js file to github:

 https://www.freecodecamp.org/news/how-to-deploy-next-js-app-to-github-pages/